-My name is KC Shankland and I’ll be covering the Royals for 1500 prospects.
+My name is KC Shankland and I’ll be covering the Royals for Prospects1500.
 I grew up in Topeka, Kansas and the initials are a happy coincidence (mine are for Kenneth Carl).

 I’m a 43 year-old water analyst living and working in suburban Seattle.
 I’m about equidistant from Safeco and the Tacoma Rainiers, and plan to take in some Northwest League action this summer.